 Blooming GorgeousHistory Environment

-This humorous musical is a perfect resource for school gardening projects.
-It is set in the City garden of Thomas Fairchild, an 18th century plantsman a pioneer in plant cultivation.
+This fun musical is a perfect resource for school gardening projects.
+It describes a day in the City garden of Thomas Fairchild, an 18th century gardener who had a great interest in children's education.

-Busy minibeasts - Wormy, Grub and Maggot, are recycling organic waste to fatten up the vegetables for the cooking pot!
-But Spud, a tough potato, escapes into the hothouse to hide among the tropical flowers, who are singing about life in the Amazon jungle.
-Not to be outdone, Spud boasts that his ancestors, the Sweet Potatoes, also came from South America!
-Meanwhile there's great excitement in the flowerbed - Carnation & Sweet William have produced a new species of plant - a result of Fairchild's cross-pollinating experiment!
+At dawn, Fairchild and his apprentices can be seen working away, alongside the Minibeasts who are recycling organic waste to fatten up vegetables for the cooking pot!
+Spud, a tough potato, escapes into the hothouse to hide among the tropical flowers.
+He boasts that his sweet potato ancestors also came from the jungles of South America!
+Meanwhile, there is great excitement in the flowerbed.
+Carnation & Sweet William have been experimentally cross-pollinated and have produced a new species of plant!

-Music: 9 songs and dances explore musical styles including folk, rock, blues, nursery rhymes, bossa nova & 2 - part singing.
+Music: Styles include folk, rock, blues, nursery rhymes, bossa nova & 2-part singing.